 Investors in these funds aren’t looking to beat the market; instead, they’re tracking an index.
 Investors may use them to manage and balance the risk in their portfolios more effectively.

 To replicate the Nifty 50, broad-based index funds must own those 50 stocks at the same weightings as the Nifty itself.
 A market sector index is classified as securities that represent that sector.
 These investments might be in the bond market or the stock market.
 India’s most popular stock market indices are the BSE Sensex and the NSE Nifty.

-One of the most common questions witnessed across the web is what is a low-cost index fund?
 Low-cost index funds are in high demand lately and are known as passive fund management since it follows a particular index, likely the top-performing stocks and bonds.
 Based on the composition of the fundamental benchmark, the fund’s management decides which firms to purchase and sell.
 Research analysts aren’t employed by an index fund, unlike those employed by actively-managed funds.